VISTA-SSM: Varying and Irregular Sampling Time-series Analysis via State Space Models: Evaluation Studies

 \section{Evaluation Studies}

 We evaluated VISTA on a variety of examples, including simulated data and publicly available datasets consisting of common use cases in psychology and healthcare.
 These include population survey trends, wearable data signals from an epilepsy dataset, epidemiological time series from COVID-19, and ecological momentary assessments of emotional states and depressive symptoms.
+In each case we rescaled the timestamps to [0,1] to establish consistency across our experiments.
 Each study is described in detail in their respective sections, and the datasets and code have been made publicly available in our repository \footnote{\url{https://github.com/benjaminbrindle/vista_ssm}}.

 We benchmarked VISTA against different state-of-the-art time series analysis approaches.
 These include feature-based methods such as the dynamic time warping k-means (DTW) and residual neural net (ResNet) clustering methods that are part of the Aeon library\footnote{\url{https://github.com/aeon-toolkit/aeon/}}, clustering via discrete wavelet transform \footnote{\url{https://www.mathworks.com/help/wavelet/ref/mdwtcluster.html}} as well as model-based clustering based on the vector autoregressive framework of \parencite{bulteel2016clustering}.